sdnts/ingest-worker/README.md

-# ingest-worker
+# olly

-A Worker to send analytics/logs/traces/metrics from all my projects to Telegraf/InfluxDB
+A self-hosted analytics stack